 Set-NetFirewallProfile -Name Public -DisabledInterfaceAliases "Ethernet0"

-As you can see, Public profile is no longer applied to Ethernet0:
+As you can see, the Public profile is no longer applied to the Ethernet0 interface::

 DisabledInterfaceAliases : {Ethernet0}

-You can set network connection logging options at the profile level.
-By default, Windows Firewall logs are stored in %systemroot%\system32\LogFiles\Firewall, and the file size is 4MB.
-You can enable all connection logging and change the maximum file size:
+, and the file size is 4MB.
+You can enable connection logging and increase the maximum file size:

 Set-NetFireWallProfile -Profile Domain -LogBlocked True -LogMaxSize 20000 -LogFileName ‘%systemroot%\system32\LogFiles\Firewall\pfirewall.log’

-There are 9 cmdlets to manage your firewall rules:
+There are 9 PowerShell cmdlets to manage firewall rules on Windows:

 - New-NetFirewallRule